steffenkoerner/deep_reinforcement_learning/library/examples/banana_env/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip) to obtain the environment.

-2. Place the file in this `p1_navigation/` folder, and unzip (or decompress) the file.
+2. Place the file in this folder
-3. Setup the python environment as described in [Project README](https://github.com/steffenkoerner/deep_reinforcement_learning/blob/main/projects/README.md)

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!

-### Details of Implementation
-More details on the technical implementaiton can be found in the [Report](https://github.com/steffenkoerner/deep_reinforcement_learning/blob/main/projects/p1_navigation/Report.md)